Is the Seattle CityPASS Really Worth It?

 Cons:

-It would be nice if there were more options and that you could choose more than five attractions.
-There are other top attractions in Seattle that would be great additions to the Seattle CityPASS such as the Seattle Great Wheel, Smith Tower, an underground tour, Museum of Flight, and the Seattle Art Museum.
+• It would be nice if there were more options that you could choose from.
+There are other top attractions in Seattle that would be great additions to the Seattle CityPASS such as the Seattle Great Wheel, Smith Tower, an underground tour, the Museum of Flight, and the Seattle Art Museum.

 I hope this article helps you understand what exactly the Seattle CityPASS is and helps you decide if it would be beneficial for you when visiting the Emerald City!
 If it’s you’re first time visiting Seattle and have any questions or want recommendations, please don’t hesitate to reach out.
 I’m always happy to help!